 She is board certified in both preventive medicine/public health and internal medicine and has completed a psychiatry fellowship.

-Dr. Dysinger currently serves as Chair, Department of Preventive Medicine, Loma Linda University.
-Dr. Dysinger continues to see patients, teach, research and consult on a regular basis.
-His primary interests are in Lifestyle Medicine and Population Health.
-He is currently immediate past President of the American College of Lifestyle Medicine, and was the planning committee chair for Lifestyle Medicine 2013.
-He is also on the board of the American College of Preventive Medicine and has worked in various capacities with the American Medical Association and the Association for Prevention Teaching and Research.
+Dr. Dysinger currently serves as Chief Executive Officer for Lifestyle Medicine Solutions, a new model primary care concept that is built on Lifestyle Medicine principles along with a direct primary care funding mechanism.
+He is also Medical Director of the Complete Health Improvement Program (CHIP) and consults and teaches on Lifestyle Medicine issues around the world.
+Dr. Dysinger was previously Chair, Department of Preventive Medicine, Loma Linda University.
+He is a past President of the American College of Lifestyle Medicine, is on the board of the American College of Preventive Medicine, and has worked in various capacities with the American Medical Association and the Association for Prevention Teaching and Research.
 Dr. Dysinger earned his M.D. degree from Loma Linda University School of Medicine (1986), and his MPH from Loma Linda University School of Public Health (1990).
 He has previously worked in Guam, Atlanta and Dartmouth.

 Executive Director, Susan Benigas